The Swiss conference on PostgreSQL

 For the first time, this year's SwissPGDay will last one and a half days.
 This allows us to invite all participants to a community party at the end of the first day (Thursday) to support networking and personal exchange.
 The conference will start on Thursday and will run for 1.5 days with two tracks of presentations, one in English and one in German.
 To give people more time to travel home on Friday, we'll finish around noon.

-We will also have a poster session where attendees can present their projects, ideas and use cases to each other without having to prepare a full talk.
+We will also have a poster exhibition and a lightning-talk session where attendees can present their projects, ideas and use cases to each other without having to prepare a full talk.
 The event is suitable for everyone, from novices to experts and from back office staff to decision makers.

 Do you have questions or suggestions?
 Please let us know by e-mail: info@pgday.ch.